SuhailMuhammed1/The-Cake-Box-Web-App-Using-Django/README.md

-# The Cake Box - Luxury Car Rental Web App Using Django
+# The Cake Box - Online Cake Shop Web App Using Django

-Welcome to the Cabinco Web App!
-This project aims to create a user-friendly web application for renting cars from Cabinco.
+Welcome to the The Cake Box Web App!
+This project aims to create a user-friendly web application for shopping cakes from The Cake Box.

 ## Table of Contents